-LEMMA 3.4.
-(Independence of the metric) Let (X, G) be a dynamical system with metrizable X and let (B_n) be a Følner sequence on G. Then, mean almost periodicity of an $x \in X$ does not depend on the chosen metric (provided it generates the topology).
+Lemma 2.4 (Independence of the metric).
+Let (X, G) be a dynamical system with metrizable X and (B_n) a Følner sequence on G. Then, mean almost periodicity of an $x \in X$ does not depend on the chosen metric (provided it generates the topology).